-In March 2018, Tony teamed up with long-time friends, Debbie Kinoshita and Garrett Maxfield, and together we purchased the farm from Tony’s father.
-Compatible both as friends and business partners, we each bring our own set of unique skills to the business.
+In March 2018, Tony teamed up with long-time friends, Debbie Kinoshita and Garrett Maxfield, and together purchased the farm from Tony’s father.
+Compatible both as friends and business partners, they each bring our own set of unique skills to the business.
 Debbie has many years experience in design, sales and marketing, while Garrett’s background is in food security, non-profit accounting and human resources.
-With our team-focused approach, Wheelbarrow Farm has expanded growing operations to over 50 different types of vegetable crops, fruit and nuts trees to service Toronto farmers’ markets and a CSA program.
-The team was also able to take on larger projects, such as converting the farm to run on solar energy and investing in Canada’s first Solectrac electric tractor.
+With a team-focused approach, Wheelbarrow Farm has expanded growing operations to over 50 different types of vegetable crops, flowers, fruit and nuts trees to service Toronto farmers’ markets and a CSA program.
+The team has also taken on larger projects, such as converting the farm to run on solar energy and investing in Canada’s first Solectrac electric tractor.

 Going forward, Wheelbarrow Farm will be looking for ways we can expand our impact in the world and to make it a healthier, more beautiful and just place to live.
 We hope you can join us along this journey!

 Welcome to Wheelbarrow Farm....a beautiful video shot and edited by Adam Pereira.